I have three self-imposed rules in my reading journey:

 A few days ago, I found myself reading an informative scientific book that had been recommended to me.
 A Swedish book entirely about eels.
 It made me laugh to see the very uninspiring title, The Book of Eels, accompanied by the Wall Street Journal’s note describing it as “captivating”.

 As soon as I started the book, I could not put it down for a moment.
 For days, I couldn’t read anything else, talk about anything else, or Google anything other than eels.
 For nights, I dreamt of nothing but eels.
-The book frequently mentioned a town, Comacchio, where due to its peculiar geographical position at a point where fresh and marine water meet, an eel fishing and culinary tradition had developed.
+The book frequently mentioned a town, Comacchio in Italy, where due to its peculiar geographical position at a point where fresh and marine water meets, an eel fishing and culinary tradition had developed.
 Comacchio is four hours by train from my home, and the questions not answered by the book were piling up in my head.
 So I told my 12-year-old son “Get ready, we are leaving for EEL weekend!”.
 (EL means THE in Spanish).